jakeogh/gpgmda/README.md

 * mail_send

- Called by alot to send message via ssh through the mailserver hosting gpgmda.
+ Called by alot to send message via ssh through the mail server hosting gpgmda.
 Note this determines the user that postfix uses to send mail.

 * getmail_gmail